It’s time for spring and farming

 Agriculture is at the very heart of life in the Hawkeye State and especially so as spring unfolds.
-The renewal of the earth is also a time when the pace quickens on Iowa's more than 92,000 farms.
+The renewal of the earth is also a time when the pace quickens on Iowa’s 86,900 farms.

 Even though farms have always been center stage in Iowa, the business of agriculture is changing rapidly.

 The impressive scope of Iowa agriculture can’t be captured fully in numbers, but the statistical portrait the USDA has assembled provides an intriguing overview of the 21st-century Iowa farm world.

 Here are some of the numbers: